 - For those who like to shop, State Street is one of the state's great shopping streets, with lots of local boutiques and the Paseo Nuevo Shopping Center.

-- If you live in LA and are sick and tired of traffic, Santa Barbara may not be your best choice for a relaxing weekend or day trip.
+- If you live in Los Angeles and are sick and tired of traffic, Santa Barbara may not be your best choice for a relaxing weekend or day trip.
 On Saturday and Sunday afternoons, Highway 101 can look an awful lot like the 405 at rush hour.

 If you saw the news coverage of the late 2017 Thomas Fire and the early 2018 mudslides near Montecito, you could easily conclude that there’s nothing left to see from Ventura to Santa Barbara.
 Despite those sensation news clips, most of US Highway 101 and all of the area’s most popular tourist attractions were untouched.